A Home With History

 The Coach House sits in the estate of Soughton Hall, a Grade II* listed house, built in 1720 and remodelled in 1820 by Sir Charles Barry, who went on to design the Houses of Parliament.

-Today, Soughton has been transformed from the seat of the Wynne-Bankes’ into a luxury wedding and event venue.
 The Coach House was the home of the horses and carriages for the estate and has been sensitively restored to combine its original character and features with a relaxed, contemporary interior.
+Today, it has been transformed into a luxury wedding and event venue.

-With the Coach House exclusively yours, the space and its grounds become the backdrop to the day of your dreams.
-The Coach House will feature a gravel courtyard, dressed with ornamental trees and twinkling lights, set against the rustic backdrop of the old buildings brought to life.
+The Coach House and its grounds become the backdrop to the day of your dreams.
+The Coach House features a gravel courtyard, dressed with ornamental trees and twinkling lights, set against the rustic backdrop of the old buildings brought to life.
 The building opens up to a sun drenched terrace and garden, surrounded by trees which is perfect for canapés, al fresco drinks and food.

 The Stables Bar